 Skip To Content

-Gary Gold, of counsel, is an attorney and engineer with nearly two decades of experience as a water professional.
-Gary’s insight and counsel strengthens BBK’s capacity to address pressing issues related to water scarcity, the water-energy nexus, and regulatory compliance matters involving the Endangered Species Act, National Environmental Policy Act, and other federal laws affecting the use of natural resources.
+Gary M. Gold is an attorney and engineer with nearly two decades of experience as a water and energy professional.
+Drawing on his interdisciplinary background, Mr. Gold guides Tribal Nations and public agencies through complex legal and regulatory environments with particular expertise in the National Environmental Policy Act, Endangered Species Act, and other federal laws governing natural resources.

 Experience